justwriteclick/versions-jekyll/README.md

 Fork me!
 This way you can see for yourself how versioning works on web sites where the source files are in GitHub.

+Here are the general concepts:

+- The version control of source is done with git through stable branches.
+- The configuration files set the destination folder at build time.
+- The output goes to GitHub Pages, in separate folders, so that the URL also reflects the version number the person is reading on a page.
+- The `master` branch always reflects the current version.
+- Minimal Mistakes is the theme in use, and that means you have hardcoded URLs in the `navigation.yml` file: https://mademistakes.com/work/minimal-mistakes-jekyll-theme/

 ## Source (files and folders under version control)

 GitHub organization/repository: